Hagtronics/statistics-scripts/octave/readme.md

 Edit the script: XmR_Chart_Universal.m

-Change the target filenemt where the data is stored b changing this line: filename = "WheelersTestData.csv";
+Change the target filename where the data is stored by changing this line (line 18): filename = "WheelersTestData.csv";

 I have included the test data file: "WheelersTestData.csv" to test the script.